- About BSPP

 The University Legislative Scholars (ULS) program runs fall, winter, and spring terms of each academic year.
 Previously it has been a non-credit/tuition-free course.
 For the 2021-22 academic year — and for future years — students may choose to enroll either for two credits per quarter or for no credit in which case the program is tuition free.
 We are working with majors across OSU’s Colleges to arrange for ULS credits to apply to various majors.
 This is an iterative process, so students are encouraged to work with the program and their academic advisors to determine if and how credits may be applied to their majors.
 Regardless of which option students choose, the workload will be the same.

 Program meetings occur on Wednesdays at 5:00 PM.
 The program offers frequent “extra-credit” activities including various events on campus and in Salem.
-The program is offered on-line for OSU-Cascades students.

 Over the course of the year, students are expected to create “independent development plans” (IDPs) that include additional activities such as shadowing policy advocates or working directly with practitioners, including legislators, legislative staff, and advocates.